Apryl A. Alexander: Background and Education

-Career and research
+Career

-Alexander was recruited to Auburn University in Auburn, Alabama in 2013, where she became an assistant clinical professor within the department of psychology.
-Alexander got involved in the treatment program offered in collaboration between Auburn and the Department of Youth Services to provide education and normative experiences to adolescents who had sexually offended.

-In 2016, Alexander was recruited to the University of Denver where she became a clinical assistant professor in the Graduate School for Professional Psychology as well as the director of Denver FIRST (Forensic Institute for Research, Service, and Training), an Outpatient Competency Restoration Program.
-In 2017, Alexander founded the Prison Arts Initiative.
-As the co-director, from 2017 to 2019, Alexander helped design and implement therapeutic creative programming for incarcerated individuals in Colorado State Prisons.
-As of 2019, Alexander was appointed faculty affiliate of the Scrivner Institute of Public Policy, and in 2020 she was promoted to tenured associate professor of the Graduate School of Professional Psychology.
+It was at Auburn University where Dr. Alexander first became an assistant clinical professor within the department of psychology.
+In 2016, Alexander then transitioned to the University of Denver where she became a clinical assistant professor in the Graduate School for Professional Psychology as well as the director of Denver FIRST (Forensic Institute for Research, Service, and Training), an Outpatient Competency Restoration Program.
+In 2017, Dr. Alexander co-founded the Prison Arts Initiative.
+As the co-director, from 2017 to 2019, Dr. Alexander helped design and implement therapeutic creative programming for incarcerated individuals in Colorado State Prisons.

-Alexander has since moved to the University of North Carolina at Charlotte, where she serves as an associate professor in the university's Public Health Management and Policy department, and is the Metrolina Medical Foundation Distinguished Scholar.
-Additionally, she serves as the director of the Violence Prevention Center at the university, but continues as an affiliate faculty member at the University of Denver.
+In 2019, Dr. Alexander was appointed faculty affiliate of the Scrivner Institute of Public Policy, and in 2020 she was promoted to tenured associate professor at the Graduate School of Professional Psychology.
+Dr. Alexander has since moved to the University of North Carolina at Charlotte, where she serves as an associate professor in the university's Public Health Management and Policy department, and is the Metrolina Medical Foundation Distinguished Scholar.
+Additionally, she serves as the director of the Violence Prevention Center.

+Research

+Early in her career Dr. Alexander got involved in the treatment program offered in collaboration between Auburn and the Department of Youth Services to provide education and normative experiences to adolescents who had sexually offended.

 Trauma and psychological illness

-Alexander's early research explored how accumulation of trauma over a lifetime impacts psychological stress scores in victims.
-Polyvictimization, or high accumulation levels of victimization, accounted for most of the variability in psychological distress among college females and importantly, accounted for significantly more variability than any individual category of victimization on psychological stress.
+Dr. Alexander's early research explored how accumulation of trauma over a lifetime impacts psychological stress scores in victims.
+Polyvictimization accounted for most of the variability in psychological distress among college females and accounted for significantly more variability than any individual category of victimization on psychological stress.
 Her findings highlight the severe impact of polyvictimization on mental health and the importance of healthcare professionals looking at cumulative victimizations in the history of their patients as opposed to focusing on single instances when providing diagnoses and care.

 Alexander was interested in looking at the rates of post-traumatic stress disorder in individuals diagnosed with severe mental illness to assess this correlation.
 She found that true rates of PTSD might be underrepresented due to the primary concern being severe mental illness in individuals where trauma might have been the precursor to the mental illness.
 Her findings suggest the importance of probing the prior traumatic experiences of mentally ill in order to target treatment towards more trauma-centered approaches if necessary.